magento/devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

 The `trans` directive will translate strings into whatever locale is configured for the store from which the email is being sent.
 For example, if an email is being sent from a store view that is configured to use the `fr_FR` locale, the emails are translated to French.

 Please note, that variable assignment must not contain spaces.
-Exception: a method call can contain spaces if it is enclosed in bracketes.
+Exception: a method call can contain spaces if it is enclosed in brackets.

 Correct: